xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/index.md

 [see show posts →](/shows)

 ### other articles
-*all my other posts looking at the diy, emo-adjacent scene here*
+*all my other posts looking at the diy, emo-adjacent scene*
 [read skramz journalism →](/other-articles)

 ### my life etc.